Punched Cards with Logos

 Most institutions were content to print either their name or their logo on a card, but some cards featured both.
 Kitt Peak chose to clear most of the card to ensure that their tastefully assymetrical artwork would not be obscured.
-A high resolution scan is available.

 This general purpose card presents a classic union emblem and name, making it clear that the trade union movement was as involved in automation to the same extent as the other large institutions of the mid 20th century.
-A high resolution scan is available.

 The notation DD-F17405 in very small print below columns 12 to 15 of the card indicates that the card was manufactured by Data Documents Inc., an Omaha-based supplier of business forms, time cards and similar materials.

 This job control card from Thyssen AG has a marginal date of 10/79 in the upper right.
 Thyssen's corporate logo on this card is far smaller than necessary.
 The card itself is formatted for a number of different commands for the IBM System 360/370 Job Control Language.
 Curiously, although Thyssen was a German company and this card was printed in Essen, Germany, the card is entirely in English.